Magazine

 What is Capital Growth?

 Capital growth is an investment approach that focuses on increasing the value of your investments over time.
-You can measure capital growth results by determining the difference between an investment's current value, V2, and its original purchase value, V1, or delta = V2 - V1.
+You can measure capital growth by calculating the difference between an investment's current value, V2, and its original purchase value, V1: delta = V2 - V1.

 The following simple formula can calculate returns on investment: